daniel-lima-lopez/Ada-kNN-Python/README.md

 ## Classifier description
 The classifier is an extension of kNN, in which a strategy based on Multi-layer perceptron (MLP) is proposed to automate the choice of the parameter k, for each instance to be classified.

-The operation of Ada-kNN is described bellow:
+The operation of Ada-kNN is described below:
 - First, for each instance $x_i$ in the training set, a series of experiments are performed to identify the $k$ values which correctly classify $x_i$ with kNN.
-- With this information, a MLP architecture is trained to predict the most appropriate $k$ value for classifying a given instance based on their attribute values.
+- With this information, an MLP architecture is trained to predict the most appropriate $k$ value for classifying a given instance based on their attribute values.
 - Once the neural network has been trained, for each instance to be classified, the most appropriate value of $k$ is predicted with this network, then a conventional kNN classifier performs a prediction with this value.

 ## Installation